ratpi-studio/ratpi-cli/README.md

 bun run build
 ```

-## ⚙️ Continuous Integration

-A simple GitHub Actions workflow is provided in `.github/workflows/ci.yml` to run the build.

 ## 🌐 More info

-Visit [ratpi-studio.com](https://ratpi-studio.com) for more tools and documentation.
+Visit [ratpi-studio.fr](https://ratpi-studio.fr) for more tools and documentation.